 Existing government contracts become a huge concern to both buyers and sellers of a business.
 There are specific government regulations that address whether a government contract can be sold as an asset.
 Find out about the rules on execution a novation agreement in government contracting.

-The issue of drafting novations becomes yet another important concern when engaging in mergers and acquisitions.
+The issue of drafting federal government contract novations becomes yet another important concern when engaging in mergers and acquisitions.
 When compared to the commercial sector, government contracting regulations have more strict rules.

 - Always get professional legal guidance before entering into an agreement.